profsmith89/ctps/_sources/welcome.md

 But I like the image of a drama for an additional reason.
 As some of you might already know, the word "drama" comes from the Greek word *dran*, which means to do, to act.
 And act you will.

 I ask that you don't passively read each of the chapters that follow.
-If you're reading this book online, you can execute and edit the code snippets throughout.
-If you're reading a printed version of this book, you can use practically any browser to connect to copies of the code snippets that you can execute and edit.
+As explained on the book's companion website, you can (and should) execute and edit every piece of code in this book.
 Doing so will deepen your understanding of the concepts we cover.
 It will allow you to answer the "I wonder" and "what if" questions that pop into your mind.

 I'm serious.
 Don't just read.
 Experiment.
 Try to break things.
 Try to make the code in this book do things that interest you.

 ## Programmers and playwrights

 As you work your way through the code examples in this book, I'd like you to think of yourself as a programmer and a playwright.
-Paul Graham of Y Combinator fame wrote in 2003 that [hackers and painters](http://www.paulgraham.com/hp.html), seemingly different professions, are quite similar in that both groups hone their skills by doing.
+Paul Graham of Y Combinator fame wrote in 2003[^fn1] that hackers and painters, seemingly different professions, are quite similar in that both groups hone their skills by doing.
 While I have great respect for Paul, I think programmers and playwrights are a more apt twosome.
 Why?
 It has to do with the immediacy of the feedback they receive on what they write.

 Playwrights, who test their early drafts with a theatrical troupe, receive immediate feedback on the success of what they write.
-Those playwrights are able to compare what they had in mind while writing to what results when the scripts are performed.
+Those playwrights can compare what they had in mind while writing to what results when the scripts are performed.
 Paying close attention to what works and what doesn't, they can build a masterpiece.

 Likewise, the best computer scripts come not fully formed from a programmer's mind, but blossom over time as the programmer tries things and adjusts to feedback, from both the machine and their peers.
 Programming, like playwriting, is a craft that improves with feedback, practice, and community.